Skip to main content

 Corcoran offices are typically located in markets where the brand has established recognition – New York, The Hamptons, South Florida, and other lifestyle and luxury destinations.
 The office environment and brand association are part of the value proposition for agents whose clients expect a recognizable name attached to their listing.

-Corcoran has built a reputation for a collaborative, agent-forward culture.
-Its Glassdoor rating of 4.2 stars from approximately 377 reviews reflects a generally positive agent experience.
-Agents who value in-person community and a brand identity tied to their market tend to find Corcoran a good fit culturally.
+Corcoran’s Glassdoor rating of 4.2 stars from approximately 377 reviews indicates positive agent experience reporting.
+Agents who value in-person community and a brand-anchored office environment tend to align with Corcoran’s structural model.

 Glassdoor Ratings